Jasminewong92/Jiemin-Huang.github.io/nimo-markdown-cv-c67f47571b3ac91db155d8a3d59f8a8a8c04a124/index.md

 - Major GPA: __4.0__, Cumulative GPA: __3.93__

 - Study the theoretical knowledge of Tradictional Chinese Medicine.
-Master the
+Get familiar with the character of the Chinese Herbal Medicines.

 ## Publications